Kevin-Grismore/Test-Engineer-Demo/README.md

 ### Framework
 #### Models
 Game definitions are stored in a local SQLite database.
 The Game model describes a basic Game object and its properties as it exists in the database.
-The virtual properties are overridden in specific Game models that inherit the base class to verify them against the pre-seeded database entries.
+The virtual properties are overridden in specific Game definitions that inherit the base class to verify them against the pre-seeded database entries.

 #### Selenium
 The Selenium driver is wrapped for customizable functionality, including the ThreadStatic attribute for simple, parallelized use of the driver and its associated methods.